rapidsms/rapidsms/docs/topics/extensible-models.rst

             abstract = True

 The folder structure here is very important: we're extending the Contact model, within the rapidsms app.
-So the modeule where our extension class exists "must" be myapp/extensions/rapidsms/contact.py.
+So the module where our extension class exists "must" be myapp/extensions/rapidsms/contact.py.
 The name of the class itself, TestContact, is unimportant, however it "must" be abstract.
 Any abstract models within this module will have their attributes added to the base Contact class.

 In testextensions_clash, I used the same exact TestContact model (it also has a boolean is_used attribute).